Latin Name: Rosa Damascena

 Description: The rose is one of the world’s best known flowers - stunning and exotic in both visual appearance and aroma.

-History: Bulgaria is one of the biggest producers of pure rose oil, and because of their climate, the petals of the flowers do not over-produce wax.
-Approximately 4000 kilograms of petals are required to produce 1 kilogram of pure rose oil.
-The exotic nature and value were appreciated in ancient times by the Greeks, Chinese, Indians, Persians and Romans.
+History: Approximately 4000 kilograms of petals are required to produce 1 kilogram of pure rose oil.
+It's exotic nature and value were appreciated in ancient times by the Greeks, Chinese, Indians, Persians and Romans.
 All documentation indicates that their medical applications of the essential oil were identical to those that exist today.

 CAUTION: For external use only.
 Keep away from eyes.
 Keep out of reach of children.
 Do not take internally.
 If you are pregnant or breast feeding, have heart disease, epilepsy, high blood pressure, diabetes, or have any medical condition that can be affected by absolutes, essential oils or fragrances, please seek the advice of a health professional before use.
 Keep away from plastic or polished surfaces.
 Always dilute to 5% or less before using on the skin.